-3.1 3.01 The goal of the Official Plan of the Municipality of McDougall is to preserve the- high quality of life in the Municipality and to enhance that quality by ensuring the conservation, preservation and enhancement of the rural character of the municipalityMunicipality while encouraging sustainable growth in all sectors to attract new citizens and visitors to the community.
+3.1 The goal of the Official Plan of the Municipality of McDougall is to preserve the high quality of life in the Municipality and to enhance that quality by ensuring the conservation, preservation and enhancement of the rural character of the Municipality while encouraging sustainable growth in all sectors to attract new citizens and visitors to the community.

-SECTION 4 SECTION 4.0 - BASIS OF THE PLAN
+SECTION 4 - BASIS OF THE PLAN

-- 4.014.1 The original Official Plan for the Township of McDougall was part of a joint Official Plan with the Township of Foley approved on August 17, 1971.
-Together, the two townships Townships formed the Parry Sound District Planning Board. - 4.024.2 The Parry Sound District Planning Board was expanded in the spring of 1979 to add the Township of Carling and a small portion of the geographic townshipTownship of Shawanaga. - 4.034.3 In 1998, Foley Township amalgamated to the south of Parry Sound with Humphrey, Christie, Rosseau and Monteith to form the Township of Seguin.
-On January 1, 2000, the Township of McDougall was restructured to amalgamate -the geographic township of Ferguson as part of the new Municipality of McDougall. - 4.4 This Plan replaces the Plan that was approved by Council in 2005, which was last consolidated in May 2015. - 4.044.5 The Municipality of McDougall is the only municipality in West Parry Sound District outside of the Town of Parry Sound with urban services. - 4.054.6 The Municipality of McDougall is strategically located adjacent to the Town of Parry Sound and is prime location for new development. - 4.064.7 The Municipality of McDougall has historically realized a greater level of residential growth than the Town of Parry Sound.
-In the last few years, the Town has experienced a small level of growth primarily related to multi-residential condominiums.
+- 4.1 The original Official Plan for the Township of McDougall was part of a joint Official Plan with the Township of Foley approved on August 17, 1971.
+Together, the two Townships formed the Parry Sound District Planning Board. - 4.2 The Parry Sound District Planning Board was expanded in the Spring of 1979 to add the Township of Carling and a small portion of the geographic Township of Shawanaga. - 4.3 In 1998, Foley Township amalgamated to the south of Parry Sound with Humphrey, Christie, Rosseau and Monteith to form the Township of Seguin.
+On January 1, 2000, the Township of McDougall was restructured to amalgamate the geographic Township of Ferguson as part of the new Municipality of McDougall. - 4.4 This Plan replaces the Plan that was approved by Council in 2005, which was last consolidated in May 2015. - 4.5 The Municipality of McDougall is the only municipality in West Parry Sound District outside of the Town of Parry Sound with urban services. - 4.6 The Municipality of McDougall is strategically located adjacent to the Town of Parry Sound and is prime location for new development.

+4.7 The Municipality of McDougall has historically realized a greater level of residential growth than the Town of Parry Sound.
 Demographic growth and change in the Municipality has remained steady and there has been regular and consistent investment in the community as evidenced by building permits and construction values.
 The population of McDougall has held steady from 2006 to the 2016 Census at just over 2,700 full time residents.